 TCU Online Boot Camp

 TCU Online Boot Camp is a professional development opportunity for the TCU teaching community.
 It is delivered in two formats—online and face-to-face—periodically throughout the year.
-During the three-day face-to-face course and the ten-week online course, participants gain hands-on experience using all the teaching and management tools TCU Online offers.
+During both the three-day face-to-face course and the ten-week online course, participants gain hands-on experience using all the teaching and management tools TCU Online offers.